jortsIDtech/Kellogg/Interviews2.md

 8. How do you handle disciplinary action with campers when necessary?
 9. Describe how you would implement safety protocols during sports camp activities.
 10. Tell us about an activity or project you have previously developed for a sports camp.
+11. Do you have any questions for me?

 ## Juan Pablo

+1. “Thank you for coming to interview for the (position name) with us here at (company name), let me start by asking you to tell us a little bit about yourself and why you are interviewing for this position.”
+2. Describe a time when you were instrumental in creating or improving a relationship.
+3. Tell me about a project you worked on from start to finish.
 1. What motivated you to pursue an entry-level position in college admissions?
 2. What experience do you have working with college students?
 3. What do you believe makes a successful college applicant?